Skip to main content

 #

-In addition to the UI programming, we also programmed all of the camera, character agent, scenario state management, and remote server infrastructure for the game.
-We initially thought that SMEs would be continuously wanting to add new content, so we created a CRUD system to help non-programmers edit ingame patient scenarios and load them ingame. ultimately this went unused, but I still learned a lot about server-based content loading in unity.
+In addition to the UI programming, we also programmed all of the camera, character, scenario state management, and remote server infrastructure for the game.
+We initially thought that SMEs would be continuously wanting to add new content, so we created a CRUD system to help non-programmers edit ingame patient scenarios and load them in.
+Ultimately this went unused, but we did still create an entirely server-based live service content system for the game.
+I learned quite a bit about server-based content loading in Unity, as well as the basics of server backend.

 Mocap Custom Hardware Configuration